obiwanus/focus-zig/LOG.md

 # TODO
 - Implement a limited LSP functionality
-    - Jump to definition when ZLS says so
+    - Jump to absolute paths
-        - Create a thread safe action queue
     - Send code updates on edits
     - Don't crash if no zls is found
     - Handle restarts